whosonfirst/go-whosonfirst-validate-wasm/README.md

 Go package for compiling the `Validate` method of the go-whosonfirst-validate package to JavaScript-compatible and wasip1 WebAssembly (wasm) binaries.
 It also provides a net/http middleware packages for appending the necessary static assets and HTML resources to use the wasm binary in web applications.

+## Important

+This package has been deprecated and is no longer maintained.
+All the functionality has been moved in to the [whosonfirst/go-whosonfirst-validate](https://github.com/whosonfirst/go-whosonfirst-validate) package.

 ## Build

 ### wasmjs